andraztori/marrakesh/architecture.md

 - Run auctions with current pacing and boost factors
 - Measure actual performance vs. targets
 - Adjust pacing/boost proportionally to error using proportional controllers
+- Check if any pacing or boost factors changed
-- Repeat until convergence (no changes in an iteration)
+- Repeat until convergence (no changes in any pacing or boost factor in an iteration)
+- If maximum iterations reached without convergence, log a warning

 **Campaign Convergence**:
 - Campaigns converge their pacing multipliers to meet impression or budget targets